fabiospampinato/TFGTTJG/docs/introduction.md

 So you can make websites with it, what else?

-- **[Back-ends](https://en.wikipedia.org/wiki/Front_and_back_ends)**: unless you're making a static website, you'll need a server, you can write code for that in JavaScript too thanks to Node.js
+- **[Back-ends](https://en.wikipedia.org/wiki/Front_and_back_ends)**: unless you're making a static website, you'll need a server, you can write code for that in JavaScript too thanks to Node.js.
-- **Desktop apps**: thanks to Electron and Node.JS you can now write desktop apps using web technologies, you might be already using some of those, like Skype or Visual Studio Code
+- **Desktop apps**: thanks to Electron and Node.JS you can now write desktop apps using web technologies, you might be already using some of those, like Skype or Visual Studio Code.
-- **Mobile apps**: thanks to Cordova and PhoneGap you can also write mobile apps using web technologies
+- **Mobile apps**: thanks to Cordova/PhoneGap you can also write mobile apps using web technologies.
-- **[CLI](https://en.wikipedia.org/wiki/Command-line_interface) apps**: applications that run in the terminal, JS is good for those too
+- **[CLI](https://en.wikipedia.org/wiki/Command-line_interface) apps**: applications that run in the terminal, JS is good for those too.

 The _big_ benefit of using JS for everything is that you can have a single codebase for all of the platforms you want to write apps for.
 Also you can focus on learning a single language, and be great with it, rather than learning 4 different languages and being just ok with those.